- Daytime/non-residential: $595; $100 deposit due at time of registration

 - Concepts and methods for mitigation of risk, including firewalls, intrusion detection systems, system hardening, and intrusion prevention systems

-- Setup of Kali Linux along with various tools: Nmap, Aircrack-ng, Wireshark, Metasploit Framework, Burp suite, John the Ripper, Social Engineering Toolkit, and Maltego among others
+- The setup of Kali Linu, along with various tools such as Nmap, Aircrack-ng, Wireshark, Metasploit Framework, Burp suite, John the Ripper, Social Engineering Toolkit, and Maltego among others

-- Using scanning tools like Nmap, Wireshark, Dig, NSlookup, and others to understand the security posture of the network
+- Using scanning tools such as Nmap, Wireshark, Dig, NSlookup, and others to understand the security posture of the network

 Eligibility and Program Requirements

-To successfully participate, students should be familiar with basic computing skills for navigating the command line, familiarization with a virtual player, and knowledge of basic scripting.
-A few weeks before the program’s start, the Pre-College team will send preparation materials and resources to participating students to complete in advance to familiarize themselves with the topics.
+To successfully participate, high school students should be familiar with basic computing skills for navigating the command line, have a familiarization with a virtual player, and have knowledge of basic scripting.
+A few weeks before the program’s start, the Elevate College Prep team will send preparation materials and resources to participating students to complete in advance to familiarize themselves with the topics.
 We recommend that beginners to cybersecurity participate in the Introduction to Offensive Hacking and Introduction to Defensive Hacking programs.

-Dr. Maurice Dawson is an Assistant Professor of Information Technology and Management within the School of Applied Technology at Illinois Institute of Technology.
-Additionally, he serves as Director of the National Center for Academic Excellence in Cyber Security Education and responsible for working with the faculty who are members of this center.
-Before joining academia, he was an engineering manager for unmanned air systems and senior program manager for rotary wing aircraft.
-He has a Doctor of Computer Science from Colorado Technical University and a Doctor of Philosophy in Cyber Security from the Intelligent Systems Research Centre at London Metropolitan University.
+Maurice Dawson is an assistant professor of information technology and management within the College of Computing at Illinois Institute of Technology.
+Additionally, he serves as director of the Center for Cyber Security and Forensics Education and is responsible for working with the faculty who are members of the center.
+Before joining academia, Dawson was an engineering manager for unmanned air systems and a senior program manager for rotary wing aircraft.
+He has a doctor of computer science from Colorado Technical University and a doctor of philosophy in cybersecurity from the Intelligent Systems Research Centre at London Metropolitan University.